 BHP News Highlights

-- The most mentioned tickers in articles about BHP are RIO, ASX and BEN.
+- OZ, GOLD and ADD are the most mentioned tickers in articles about BHP.

 Latest BHP News From Around the Web

 Below are the latest news stories about BHP GROUP LTD that investors may wish to consider to help them evaluate BHP as an investment opportunity.

 Mining is facing a major shortage of the digital skills it needs, and must step up or lose out to the "cool kids" of Google and Amazon, a BHP Group executive said on Thursday.
 Miners are increasingly reliant on computing heft to manage tasks such as automated truck fleets, and using artificial intelligence to delve into reams of data and discover the next big deposit, said Chief Technology Officer Laura Tyler.
 "We need more technologists, more data scientists and more mathematicians," she told a Melbourne Mining Club lunch, according to a prepared speech.

 (Bloomberg) -- BHP Group Ltd., the world’s biggest miner, is warning a shortage of skilled workers from mining engineers to mathematicians will hamper efforts to meet soaring demand for metals crucial to the energy transition.Most Read from BloombergMusk’s Neuralink Hopes to Implant Computer in Human Brain in Six MonthsAn Arizona County’s Refusal to Certify Election Results Could Cost GOP a House SeatScientists Revive 48,500-Year-Old ‘Zombie Virus’ Buried in IceNew York, Singapore Are the World’